Join Here | Log In

 Learn more about neurotransmitters – dopamine here and COMT here.

-VMAT2 is important for transporting dopamine, serotonin, and other neurotransmitters into vesicles that are then released in the synapse of the neurons.
+VMAT2 is important for transporting dopamine, serotonin, and other neurotransmitters into vesicles that are then released in the synapses of the neurons.
 In the cytosol of the cell, VMAT2 facilitates the packaging of the monoamines into secretory vesicles.
 These vesicles then move to the cell membrane to release their neurotransmitter payload into the synapse to send a signal to the next neuron.[ref]

 This packaging up of the monoamine neurotransmitters is essential because monoamines are prone to oxidation in the cell.
 Thus, VMAT2 protects cells from oxidative stress from oxidized monoamines.[ref]